topherhunt/cheatsheets/networks.md

 ## Set up a general-purpose SSH server

-- Launch a tiny virtual server (e.g. EC2 instance, Ubuntu image, nano).
+- Launch a tiny virtual server (e.g. AWS EC2 instance, Ubuntu, nano).
 Ensure you can access port 22 (for SSH) plus whatever port you want the server to receive HTTP requests at (e.g. 9878).
-Only allow SSH access via keypair.
 - Add an alias (e.g. `vpn1`) to `~/.ssh/config` for easy access, like this:

 ```